 - Sales, Product & Promotional Information

 Serving customers and satisfying their needs is at the very heart of good retailing.
 Sadly however and often due to busy schedules or the wrong assumption that every customer already knows what you stock and what services you offer, the basic services you offer can be overlooked and in turn the overall profitability of your business reduced.

 As you will already be aware serving customers and satisfying their needs is at the very heart of good retailing.

 Please see below just some of many areas that can help improve your offer to your customers.

 a) Just Ask

-Just Ask is the only recognised industry consumer facing brand that is understood and continues to show increasing awareness to customers.
-Selling areas are limited and Newspro encourages all stores to expand their virtual magazine space by placing one-off or regular orders for any customers.
+Just Ask is a recognised industry consumer facing brand that is understood and continues to show increasing awareness to customers.
+Newspro encourages all stores to expand their virtual magazine space by placing one-off or regular orders for any customers.

 To request a POS pack which includes posters and shelf cards for free, please email email@example.com

 The move to convenience and larger store format type retailing has resulted in many newspaper and magazine displays being reduced.
-This together with a number of multiple retailers moving this category back further into their store is leading to customers finding it harder to find the magazines they want.
-Therefore, by using a ‘Newspaper and Magazines on sale here’ poster, it reminds customers that you offer this product.
+This, together with a number of multiple retailers moving this category back further into their store, is leading to customers finding it harder to find the magazines they want.
+You may want to reconsider the position of the category in store, and using a ‘Newspaper and Magazines on sale here’ poster, it reminds customers that you offer this product.

 Download the poster here: Newspapers and Magazines on sale here